SugarSizzle/SugarSizzle/README.md

 ### Hi there 👋

+I am trying to code right now, I am not good with technology and I am trying to figure out how to use all of this stuff.
+It is starting to get frustrating.

 <!--
 **SugarSizzle/SugarSizzle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.